-Examples from the past, e.g., GINGA, the Roentgen Satellite (ROSAT), the Advanced Satellite for Cosmology and Astrophysics (ASCA), BeppoSAX, Swift, etc., show that medium-size national and bilateral missions are a crucial and fruitful ingredient to keep the community alive and develop the knowhow and technology in the relevant laboratories.
-They are essential to bridge the gap between the large flagship missions in the individual wavebands, which are getting more and more rare, with larger time intervals in between.
-Specialised smaller niche missions or instruments, addressing a focused scientific aim have often been very successful.
+Examples from the past, e.g. GINGA, ROSAT, ASCA, BeppoSAX, Swift, etc., show that medium size national and bilateral missions are a crucial and fruitful ingredient to keep the community alive and develop the know-how and technology in the relevant laboratories.
+They are essential to bridge the gap between the large flagship missions in the individual wavebands, which are getting more and more rare with larger time intervals in between.
+Specialized smaller niche missions or instruments, addressing a focused scientific aim have often been very successful.
+While our prioritization of the facilities in this roadmap naturally focused on the large, observatory-type, multi-national facilities, we consider the opportunities afforded by smaller projects as a crucial part of a balanced programme.
+Several of the excellent concepts which did not enter into our final prioritized list (see Appendix IV.A), as well as new ideas, may well evolve into such opportunities.